ryanurbanski/_Notebook/vim-magic.md

   - Navigate files using VIM
   - Use `gd` when over a reference I want to go directly to
 - Find and replace all in a file
+- Search for registration-redux in notes
+  - Use `gd` to open document
+  - Use `cmd F, cmd L` to open the link in browser directly from notes

 # Personal bindings
 `<leader>`, `d` to add a snippet with the current year-month-day for journal entries